 Day 11: North Siberian Coast

 Bounded by narrow sand ridges with numerous lagoons and inlets, this area offers plenty of places to land and explore this extensive coastline.
 You will be on the lookout for whales, walrus and other wildlife.
 You will see Chukchi villages whose residents survive in an unforgiving climate, hunting seals and whales just as their ancestors did.

-After breakfast it will be time to say your farewells.
-There will be a complimentary transfer to the airport or to a central downtown hotel.
+After breakfast and clearing US Immigration and Customs formalities, it will be time to say our farewells.
+There will be a complimentary transfer to take you to the airport or a designated central location.

 NOTE: This itinerary is for guidance only as each voyage will vary depending on ice and weather conditions, and opportunities to see wildlife.
 Flexibility is key and all part of the adventure of an expeditionary cruise.

 - Purpose built in Finland in 1993 for polar expedition